 Over The Bar Bicycle Café is adding a third wheel.

-The local restaurant chain, with sites in South Side and North Park, is opening another eatery this fall in South Fayette.
+The local restaurant chain, with sites in South Side and North Park, is opening another eatery Dec.
+9 in South Fayette at 1595 Mayview Rd.

 It’s the first confirmed business in Charter Homes’ Hastings neighborhood, which is a mix of 500 homes, green spaces and a planned central shopping area, all within the South Fayette School District.